Find Affordable College Courses

 Of the 54 students majoring in foreign languages and linguistics at DU, 20% are male and 80% are female.

 Out of the 31 schools in the Rocky Mountains Region that were part of this year’s ranking, Utah Valley University landed the # 5 spot on the list.
-UVU is a fairly large public school located in the city of Orem.
+UVU is a very large public school located in the small city of Orem.

 Women make up 73% of the foreign languages and linguistics majors at the school.

-Colorado State University - Fort Collins ranked #6 on this year’s Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the midsize city of Fort Collins, Colorado State is a public college with a fairly large student population.
+With a ranking of #6, Colorado State University - Fort Collins did quite well on this year’s most popular schools for foreign languages and linguistics students working on their bachelor’s degree.
+Located in the midsize city of Fort Collins, Colorado State is a public college with a very large student population.

 Of the 42 students majoring in foreign languages and linguistics at Colorado State, 24% are male and 76% are female.